I CAN imagination club®

 TEAMWORK

-Students get to know each through identifying the necessary components of an effective team and the value of what each individual has to offer.
+Students get to know each other through identifying the necessary components of an effective team and the value of what each individual has to offer.

 Team projects